 Sakichi Toyoda, one of the founders of the Toyota Motor Corporation, developed the lean manufacturing principles that many businesses use today.
-One of these principles is called “Jidoka,” or “intelligent automation.”
+One key principle behind these systems is “Jidoka,” or “intelligent automation.”

 Jidoka emphasizes quality control over productivity, and its primary goal is to reduce the number of defects that slip through the production process.
-Following the jidoka concept, employees at Toyota stop the car production line at any time using what’s called an “Andon cord.”
+At Toyota, employees apply the Jidoka concept by pulling an “Andon cord” to stop the car production line whenever they detect a problem.

 If anyone pulls the cord, production halts immediately, directing all the managers’ attention towards fixing the problem.
 This allows the business to achieve long-term operational success rather than short-term productivity.